dvkjain/sea_project/README.md

 # Sea project

-The sea CLI-tool is a simple way to read, modify, plot graphs, and do much more with spreadsheets using the terminal.
+The sea CLI-tool is a simple way to read, modify, plot graphs, train and evaluate neural networks using the terminal.

 ## Read command